 Here are a few other things to note, just for clarity.

-Leviticus chapter 23, part of this week’s Torah Portion Emor, tells us all in one place of the Appointed Times that we are to observe – beginning of course with the Weekly Sabbath.
-The wording seems to suggest that the Weekly Sabbath is of greater importance than the other celebrations (with the exception of the Day of Atonement).
+Leviticus chapter 23, part of Torah Portion Emor, tells us all in one place of the Appointed Times that we are to observe – beginning of course with the Weekly Sabbath.
+The wording seems to suggest that the Weekly Sabbath is of greater importance than the other celebrations (except for the Day of Atonement).
 We can all know when it is the seventh day of the week.
 We also should not argue or divide over the exact day on our modern calendars on which the others may fall.
 Observing them as a Holy Convocation together with other believers is more important.

 And when you are observing them, go beyond the technical issues I have written about here and really dig into the purpose, both now and prophetic, for which our Father has given these to us.
 The feasts in the Spring are clearly prophetic of the death, burial and resurrection of Messiah Yeshua (Jesus) followed by the outpouring of the Holy Spirit at Pentecost (Shavuot, the Feast of Weeks).
 Likewise, the feasts in the Fall season point directly to His return at the End of the Age.